 - Check all necessary drivers and software are installed.
 Drivers or software are necessary for your computer to read the device and may need to be installed or updated.

 - Try connecting the USB drive to another computer.
-Trying to use your device with another computer will help you figure out if it’s an issue with the drive or your computer.
+Using your device with another computer will help determine if it’s an issue with the drive or your computer.

-If you’ve tried basic troubleshooting and your device still isn’t showing up, it might be worth moving on to more complex fixes.
-Here’s how to fix issues with your USB drive on Microsoft Windows.
+If you’ve tried basic troubleshooting and your device still isn’t mounting, it might be worth moving on to more complex fixes.

 Some USB drives require manufacturer software to be installed on your computer before they work.
 If the device came with software that you didn’t install, try installing the software before you reconnect the device.
 If you’ve already installed the software, try uninstalling and then reinstalling it according to the manufacturer’s instructions.